iDevBrandon/idevbrandon/README.md

 ### Software developer ⚡
-- FE Web Developer, interested in mobility industry(ride hailing and infotatment)
+- FE Web Developer, interested in location based service apps like ride hailing and infotainment in mobility industry

 ### [Investor](https://wallmine.com/portfolios/318764) 💡
+- Love to share investment ideas with the community

 <div align=center>